AckeeCZ/cosmas/README.md

 - `streams` - list of stream objects, which will be passed directly to [pino-multistream's multistream function](https://github.com/pinojs/pino-multi-stream#pinomsmultistreamstreams) instead of default `cosmas` stream
 - `pretty` - if set to `true`, logger will use [pino pretty human-readable logs](https://github.com/pinojs/pino/blob/master/docs/API.md#pretty).
 This option can be overriden by `streams`
 - `disableStackdriverFormat` - if set to `false`, logger will add `severity` field to all log objects, so that log levels in Google Stackdriver work as expected.
 Defaults to `false`
-- `skip` - Function to be used in express middlewares for filtering request logs.
+- `skip` - Function to be used in express middlewares for filtering request and response logs.
 If the function returns `true` for a given request, no message will be logged.
 No default value.
 - `config` - object, which will be passed to underlying logger object.
 Right now, underlying logger is [pino](https://github.com/pinojs/pino), so for available options see [pino API docs](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream)

 ## Default serializers